-These regulations provide a means for you to raise a complaint about any service the University provides and to get that issue resolved.
+The Regulations provide a means for you to raise a complaint about any service the University provides and to get that issue resolved.

 Complaints can be about:

-Concerns about academic programmes or services; or
+- Concerns relating to academic programmes or services; or

-Complaints about your student experience, including relationships with administrators or support services.
+- your student experience, including relationships with administrators or support services.

 Who can use this process?

 If you are enrolled on a University Award delivered at a Partner College you should use the College’s own procedures.
-Once these are exhausted you have a right to pursue the complaint with the University.
+Once these are exhausted, you have a right to pursue the complaint with the University.

 How do you make a complaint?

-How you’ve tried to resolve it informally
+- Outline how you’ve tried to resolve it informally

 Please be aware: issues and evidence not introduced at this stage won’t normally be accepted for consideration at subsequent stages.

-Once your complaint has been received your Head of School (or nominated senior member of staff) will carry out an investigation into your case.
+Once your complaint has been received your Head of School (or nominated senior member of staff) will carry out an investigation into your case and conclude it within 20 working days.
 When they have completed their investigation you will receive a report of their findings.

-In some cases it may be necessary to deviate from the set complaints procedure.
+In some cases, it may be necessary to deviate from the set complaints procedure.
 If your complaint relates to, or contains criticism of your Head of School, then the Student Complaints Officer will arrange for another Head of School to investigate your case.

 How long will each stage take?

-Time taken for Head of School stage: 20 working days
+- Head of School stage: 20 working days

 You are expected to assist the process by responding to requests for information and attend meetings in a prompt manner.
-If you fail to do so without good reason you will be issued with a letter requesting a response by a set deadline.
+If you fail to do so without good reason, you will be issued with a letter requesting a response by a set deadline.
 Failure to meet this deadline will result in your complaint being withdrawn.